 - GOLD number plates denote runners who have entered the entire Trail Running Series, doing at least 4 of the 5 events in the series.

-- RED, GREEN or BLUE number plates will be given to all other runners who are not entered into The Series (Red - Long, Green - Medium, Blue - Short courses)
+- RED, GREEN or BLUE number plates will be given to all other runners doing this race only, ie, who are not entered into the Series (Red - Long, Green - Medium, Blue - Short courses)

 If you have a GOLD number plate and are doing all races in the series please KEEP YOUR NUMBER PLATE and timing tag to use for all of your races in the series.